 5. Do you make excuses often?

-There’s a great article on Psychology Today about people who make excuses which says “By making up an excuse, in other words, we cover our tracks and don’t have to admit to a personal weakness or failing.”
+There’s a great article on Psychology Today about people who make excuses which says “By making up an excuse, in other words, we cover our tracks and don’t have to admit to personal weakness or failing.”
 Making excuses too often is certainly a sign a change needs to be made.

 You’re either consciously hiding something you think people shouldn’t know or you don’t have enough confidence to speak about it.
 In both cases, you need to work on it.